jamesmontemagno/InAppBillingPlugin/docs/GettingStarted.md

 ## Permissions & Additional Setup

 ## iOS

+**ONLY if you are enabling "promoted items" through the app store:**

 iOS also has the ability to make In-App Purchases from the app store if you mark them as so.
-To support this you must open your `AppDelegate` and add the following to your `FinishedLaunching`:
+To support this you must open your `AppDelegate` and add the following to your `FinishedLaunching`.

 ```csharp
 Plugin.InAppBilling.InAppBillingImplementation.OnShouldAddStorePayment = OnShouldAddStorePayment;